orsha-mercom/DelUserTradelocal/README.md

 DelUserTradelocal
 =================
-this app created SQL query for Sybase anywhere 5.0 and later, then delete user from DB Tradelocal
+this app created SQL query for Sybase anywhere 5.0 and later, which delete user from DB Tradelocal